A branching particle system as a model of semipushed fronts

-Allee effects are well explained in \cite{Birzu2018}: ``The presence of conspecifics can be beneficial due to numerous factors, such as predator dilution, anti predator vigilance, reduction of inbreeding and many others.
+Allee effects are well-explained in \cite{Hallatschek2008}: ``The presence of conspecifics can be beneficial due to numerous factors, such as predator dilution, anti predator vigilance, reduction of inbreeding and many others.
 Then, the individuals in the very tip of the front do not count so much, because the rate of reproduction decreases when the number density becomes too small.
-Consequently, the front is pushed in the sense, that its time–evolution is determined by the behavior of an ensemble of individuals in the boundary region''.
-In sharp contrast, pulled invasions are the one for which the growth is maximal at low densities so that the individuals located at the leading edge pull the invasion.
-As explained in \cite{stokes1976two}, the consequence of this fact is that ``the speed of the wave is determined by the fecundity of their pioneers'', or, in other words, it only depends on $f'(0)$ (see Equation \eqref{reactionterm}).
+Consequently, the front is pushed in the sense, that its time-evolution is determined by the behaviour of an ensemble of individuals in the boundary region''.
+In sharp contrast, pulled invasions are the ones for which the growth is maximal at low densities so that the individuals located at the leading edge pull the invasion.
+As explained in \cite{stokes1976two}, the consequence of this fact is that ``the speed of the wave is determined by the fecundity of their pioneers'', or, in other words, it only depends on $f'(0)$ (see \eqref{reactionterm}).
 Pushed waves are faster and \textit{pushed}, or driven, by the nonlinear dynamic of the bulk (see Section \ref{sec:relatedmodel}).
 Consequently, the speed of the waves depends on the functional form of the reaction term $f$.